AleksaC/poetry-requirements-sync-hook/README.md

 # poetry-requirements-sync-hook

-git pre-commit hook for syncing `pyproject.toml` with `requirements.txt`
+Pre-commit hook for syncing `pyproject.toml` with `requirements.txt`

 ## About